 Invite Service members/Veterans to share their stories and lessons learned from military service.

-Victory in Europe Day (VE) is May 8, 2023 remembering the end of World War II in Europe when Britain and its Allies accepted Nazi Germany’s surrender.
+Victory in Europe Day (VE) is May 8th, and commemorates the end of World War II in Europe when Britain and its Allies accepted Nazi Germany’s surrender.

-Memorial Day is May 29, 2023 honoring and mourning military personnel who died serving in the U.S. military.
+Memorial Day is celebrated on the last Monday in May, honoring and mourning military personnel who died serving in the U.S. military.